bbglab/oncodrive3d/docs/run_input_output.md

 CSV file (`<cohort>.3d_clustering_genes.csv`) containing the results of the analysis at the gene level.
 The genes (rows) are sorted by ascending order based on significance and deviation from neutrality.

 It includes the following fields:

-:Gene: HUGO symbol or identifier of the gene being analyzed.
+- **Gene**: HUGO symbol or identifier of the gene being analyzed.
-:Uniprot_ID: Identifier for the gene's protein product in the UniProt database.
+- **Uniprot_ID**: Identifier for the gene's protein product in the UniProt database.
-:pval:  The p-value indicating the statistical significance of the gene in the 3D clustering analysis (lowest p-value among the residues of the gene).
+- **pval**:  The p-value indicating the statistical significance of the gene in the 3D clustering analysis (lowest p-value among the residues of the gene).
-:qval: Adjusted p-value (q-value) to control for false discovery rate (FDR) using the Benjamini-Hochberg method.
+- **qval**: Adjusted p-value (q-value) to control for false discovery rate (FDR) using the Benjamini-Hochberg method.
-:C_gene: Binary label indicating if the gene is detected to be significant (by default if `q-value < 0.01`).
+- **C_gene**: Binary label indicating if the gene is detected to be significant (by default if `q-value < 0.01`).
-:C_pos: List of protein positions of the gene clusters.
+- **C_pos**: List of protein positions of the gene clusters.
-:C_label: List of labels indicating the clump to which each cluster is grouped.
+- **C_label**: List of labels indicating the clump to which each cluster is grouped.
-:Pos_top_vol: Position of the most significant cluster.
+- **Pos_top_vol**: Position of the most significant cluster.
-:Score_obs_sim_top_vol: 3D clustering score of the gene (normalized 3D clustering score of the residue with the lowest p-value; if multiple residues have the same lowest p-value, the maximum normalized 3D clustering score among those residues is used).
+- **Score_obs_sim_top_vol**: 3D clustering score of the gene (normalized 3D clustering score of the residue with the lowest p-value; if multiple residues have the same lowest p-value, the maximum normalized 3D clustering score among those residues is used).
-:Mut_in_gene: Number of missense mutations in the gene.
+- **Mut_in_gene**: Number of missense mutations in the gene.
-:Clust_mut: Number of missense mutations in significant clusters.
+- **Clust_mut**: Number of missense mutations in significant clusters.
-:Clust_res: Number of residues detected as significant clusters.
+- **Clust_res**: Number of residues detected as significant clusters.
-:Mut_in_top_vol: Number of missense mutations in the most significant cluster (in the volume of the residue with the lowest p-value).
+- **Mut_in_top_vol**: Number of missense mutations in the most significant cluster (in the volume of the residue with the lowest p-value).
-:Mut_in_top_cl_vol: Number of missense mutations in the clusters of the most significant clump (in the volume of residues of the clump that includes the residue with the lowest p-value).
+- **Mut_in_top_cl_vol**: Number of missense mutations in the clusters of the most significant clump (in the volume of residues of the clump that includes the residue with the lowest p-value).
-:PAE_top_vol: Weighted average predicted aligned error (PAE) between the residues in the volume of the most significant cluster.
+- **PAE_top_vol**: Weighted average predicted aligned error (PAE) between the residues in the volume of the most significant cluster.
-:pLDDT_top_vol: Weighted average predicted local distance difference test (pLDDT) between the residues in the volume of the most significant cluster.
+- **pLDDT_top_vol**: Weighted average predicted local distance difference test (pLDDT) between the residues in the volume of the most significant cluster.
-:pLDDT_top_cl_vol: Weighted average pLDDT between the residues in the volume of the most significant clump.
+- **pLDDT_top_cl_vol**: Weighted average pLDDT between the residues in the volume of the most significant clump.
-:Ratio_not_in_structure: Diagnostic field rapresenting the proportion of mutations in the input file that are mapped to positions not covered by the structure.
+- **Ratio_not_in_structure**: Diagnostic field rapresenting the proportion of mutations in the input file that are mapped to positions not covered by the structure.
-:Ratio_WT_mismatch: Diagnostic field rapresenting the proportion of mutations in the input file where the wild-type (WT) amino acid does not match the corresponding residue in the structural model.
+- **Ratio_WT_mismatch**: Diagnostic field rapresenting the proportion of mutations in the input file where the wild-type (WT) amino acid does not match the corresponding residue in the structural model.
-:Mut_zero_mut_prob: Diagnostic field rapresenting the proportion of mutations in the input file that are assigned a mutation probability of zero.
+- **Mut_zero_mut_prob**: Diagnostic field rapresenting the proportion of mutations in the input file that are assigned a mutation probability of zero.
 This field is relevant only when a mutability configuration file is provided as input (`-m`, `--mutability_config_path`).
-:Pos_zero_mut_prob: Diagnostic field reporting the mutated protein position with assigned a mutation probability of zero.
+- **Pos_zero_mut_prob**: Diagnostic field reporting the mutated protein position with assigned a mutation probability of zero.
 This field is relevant only when a mutability configuration file is provided as input (`-m`, `--mutability_config_path`).
-:Cancer: Cancer type.
+- **Cancer**: Cancer type.
-:Cohort: Cohort name.
+- **Cohort**: Cohort name.
-:F: Fragment of the AlphaFold predicted structure (1 = no fragmentation, *n*M = merged from *n* fragments).
+- **F**: Fragment of the AlphaFold predicted structure (1 = no fragmentation, *n*M = merged from *n* fragments).
-:Transcript_ID: Ensembl transcript ID provided in the input file.
+- **Transcript_ID**: Ensembl transcript ID provided in the input file.
-:O3D_transcript_ID: Ensembl trasncript ID mapped to the given gene in the Oncodrive3D built datasets.
+- **O3D_transcript_ID**: Ensembl trasncript ID mapped to the given gene in the Oncodrive3D built datasets.
-:Transcript_status: Transcripts mapping status indicating whether the transcript IDs matches between the input data and the Oncodrive3D built datasets.
+- **Transcript_status**: Transcripts mapping status indicating whether the transcript IDs matches between the input data and the Oncodrive3D built datasets.
 Possible values are:
     - `Input_missing`: Transcript ID is missing from the input file.
     - `O3D_missing`: Transcript ID is missing from the Oncodrive3D built datasets.
     - `Mismatch`: Transcript ID in the input file does not match the transcript ID in the Oncodrive3D built datasets.
     - `Match`: Transcript ID in the input file matches the transcript ID in the Oncodrive3D built datasets.
-:Status: Processing status for 3D clustering analysis.
+- **Status**: Processing status for 3D clustering analysis.
 Possible values are:
     - `Processed`: The gene has been successfully processed, with a 3D clustering score and a p-value assigned.
     - `No_mut`: The gene contains one or no mutations.
     - `No_density`: The maximum number of mutations in the spatial volume of any residue is one or less.